matrix-org/synapse/docs/workers.md

 Synapse's worker support is under active development and subject to change as we attempt to rapidly scale ever larger Synapse instances.
-However we are documenting it here to help admins needing a highly scalable Synapse instance similar to the one running matrix.org.
+However we are documenting it here to help admins needing a highly scalable Synapse instance similar to the one running `matrix.org`.

-All processes continue to share the same database instance, and as such, workers only work with postgres based synapse deployments.
-SQLite should only be used for demo purposes and any admin considering workers should already by running postgres.
+All processes continue to share the same database instance, and as such, workers only work with PostgreSQL based synapse deployments.
+SQLite should only be used for demo purposes and any admin considering workers should already by running PostgreSQL.

 ## Master/worker communication